AshleyF/brief/sandbox/Language/readme.md

 DEBATE 5: Should definitions be `Words`, `Quotations` or any `Value`?

 Defining `Words` does seem special.
-I can create a `def` word for this but it's merely a renaming of `store`; nothing special other than expecting a `Quotation` but there is no enforcement of that.
+A `def` word can be created for this but it's merely a renaming of `store`; nothing special other than expecting a `Quotation` but there is no enforcement of that.

 ```fsharp
 let define = Secondary ("def", [store])